-These Regulations also set out the required minimum margin.
-The required minimum margin must be maintained at all times during the period.
+The Company is required to hold regulatory capital for its general insurance business in compliance with the rules issued by the MFSA.
+The minimum capital requirement must be maintained at all times throughout the year.
 The Company monitors its capital level on a regular basis.
-Any transactions that may potentially affect the Company's solvency position will immediately be reported to the Directors and shareholders for resolution, prior to notifying the MFSA.
-The Company has maintained the required capital levels throughout the financial period ending 31 December 2023.
+Any transactions that may potentially affect the Company's solvency position are to be immediately be reported to the Directors and shareholders for resolution, prior to notifying the MFSA.